 - Connect to a server from the country your bank is located in

 Note: Make sure the VPN you are using is configured to OpenVPN or IKEv2 protocol.
-These are the most secure protocols and anything these than that is risky.
+These are the most secure protocols and anything other than that is risky.

 Banks and VPN Bans